chizzletaz/BakeAndBinge/Testing.md

 ---
 ## Testing browser compatibility
-I've tested the site on Safari, Chrome and Mozilla Firefox.
+I've tested the website on Safari, Chrome and Mozilla Firefox.
 The testing was done by:

 - Visually checking the pages.